Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Solution to the Multi-User Joint Sparse Matrix Recovery Problem

-which is an optimization problem of ${{\bm{\bar X}}}$ for given ${\bm \alpha}_k$.
+which is an optimization problem in ${{\bm{\bar X}}}$ for a given ${\bm \alpha}_k$.
 Then, we alternatively solve \eqref{eqmmv51} and \eqref{eqmmv52} until the objective function converges.

-In the following subsequent parts, we first develop algorithms to obtain the solutions of problem \eqref{eqmmv51} and problem \eqref{eqmmv52}, respectively.
-Then, we provide the convergence analysis and initialization method of the proposed algorithm.
+In the subsequent parts, we develop algorithms to obtain the solutions of problem \eqref{eqmmv51} and problem \eqref{eqmmv52}.
+Then, we provide the convergence analysis, initialization method, and complexity analysis of the proposed algorithm.